eljojo/peter/README.md

     # Dockerfile:
     ADD postgres.env /etc/nginx/main.d/postgres.env

-By default, passenger-docker already contains a config file `/etc/nginx/main.d/default.conf` which preserves the `PATH` environment variable.
+By default, peter already contains a config file `/etc/nginx/main.d/default.conf` which preserves the `PATH` environment variable.

-<a name="redis"></a>
-### Using Redis

-**Redis is only available in the passenger-customizable and passenger-full images!**

-Install and enable Redis:

-    # Opt-in for Redis if you're using the 'customizable' image.
-    #RUN /build/redis.sh

-    # Enable the Redis service.
-    RUN rm -f /etc/service/redis/down

-The configuration file is in /etc/redis/redis.conf.
-Modify it as you see fit, but make sure `daemonize no` is set.

-<a name="memcached"></a>
-### Using memcached

-**Memcached is only available in the passenger-customizable and passenger-full images!**

-Install and enable memcached:

-    # Opt-in for Memcached if you're using the 'customizable' image.
-    #RUN /build/memcached.sh

-    # Enable the memcached service.
-    RUN rm -f /etc/service/memcached/down

-The configuration file is in /etc/memcached.conf.
-Note that it does not follow the Debian/Ubuntu format, but our own, in order to make it work well with runit.
-The default contents are:

-    # These arguments are passed to the memcached daemon.
-    MEMCACHED_OPTS="-l 127.0.0.1"

-<a name="additional_daemons"></a>
+<a name="adding_additional_daemons"></a>
-### Additional daemons
+### Adding additional daemons

-You can add additional daemons to the image by creating runit entries.
+You can add additional daemons (e.g. your own app) to the image by creating runit entries.
 You only have to write a small shell script which runs your daemon, and runit will keep it up and running for you, restarting it when it crashes, etc.

 The shell script must be called `run`, must be executable, and is to be placed in the directory `/etc/service/<NAME>`.

-Here's an example showing you how to a memached server runit entry can be made.
+Here's an example showing you how a memached server runit entry can be made.

     ### In memcached.sh (make sure this file is chmod +x):
     #!/bin/sh
-    # `chpst` is part of running. `chpst -u memcache` runs the given command
+    # `/sbin/setuser memcache` runs the given command as the user `memcache`.
-    # as the user `memcache`.
-If you omit this, the command will be run as root.
+    # If you omit that part, the command will be run as root.
-    exec chpst -u memcache /usr/bin/memcached >>/var/log/memcached.log 2>&1
+    exec /sbin/setuser memcache /usr/bin/memcached >>/var/log/memcached.log 2>&1

     ### In Dockerfile:
     RUN mkdir /etc/service/memcached